jetstream-cloud/js2docs/docs/general/manilaOpenstack.md

-# To use Manicla via Openstack CLI
+# To use Manila via Openstack CLI

 On a terminal terminal that has the Openstack Clients and the appropriate login credentials you can do the following: